pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Are they still getting better?
 Hell yes - all the time.
 The ever evolving CSS continues to make things easier (grids, container queries, variable fonts, layers!).
-SVG is just rock solid and yet improves.
+SVG is just rock solid (for these purposes; and it improves, too).

-The most significant CSS challenge at this point are stretchy character constructions - not a massive problem and one that could (and should) be solved independently of any "mathematical" considerations since stretchy constructions are frequently used in other design scenarios (e.g., stretchy braces around lists are pretty common).
+The most significant CSS challenge at this point are stretchy character constructions - not a massive problem and one that could (and should) be solved independently of any "mathematical" considerations since stretchy constructions are frequently used in other design scenarios (e.g., stretchy braces around lists are pretty common design patterns).

 In the nice-to-have category (for me), better control over glyph bounding boxes might be neat.
 Right now, high quality print equation